 Youth category: 12 to 16 years old Adult category: 17 years and older

-Contest is open only to amateur writers, meaning that none of their work has ever been published by a recognized publishing house.
+This contest is only open to amateur writers, meaning that none of their work has ever been published by a recognized publishing house.

 There is a limit of one (1) entry per person, which must be between 7 and 10 pages and must respect the proposed theme.

 Both French and English texts are eligible.

-English language texts are also eligible.
 Regarding the English language texts, the competition will be biannual in order to have a sufficient quantity of texts to submit to the jurors.
 The terms are the same as those for texts written in French.

 A minimum of five (5) texts per category must be received for the prizes in this category to be awarded.